-Description of the ways in which the bank seek to adjust remuneration to take account of longer-term performance. (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and, if the fraction of variable remuneration that is deferred differs across employees or groups of employees, a description of the factors that determine the fraction and their relative importance. as approved by the board when profit target is favorably met.
+(e) Description of the ways in which the bank seek to adjust remuneration to take account of longer-term performance.
+A discussion of the bank's policy on deferral and vesting of variable remuneration and, if the fraction of variable remuneration that is deferred differs across employees or groups of employees, a description of the factors that determine the fraction and their relative importance.
 A discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and (if permitted by national law) after vesting through clawback arrangements.
 Not applicable Description of the different forms of variable remuneration that the bank utilises and the rationale for using these different forms.
-An overview of the forms of variable remuneration offered (ie cash, shares and share-linked instruments and other forms Not applicable (f) A discussion of the use of the different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or groups of employees), a description the factors that determine the mix and their relative importance.
+An overview of the forms of variable remuneration offered (ie cash, shares and share-linked instruments and other forms (f) A discussion of the use of the different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or groups of employees), a description the factors that determine the mix and their relative importance.
 Not applicable

-(g) The main body that oversees remunerations organizes meeting as & when needed to discuss issues arising in the process of administration.
+(a) g) Number of meetings held by the main The main body that oversees remunerations organizes meeting as & when needed to (g) body overseeing remuneration during the discuss issues arising in the process of administration. financial year and remuneration paid to its member.
 Number of employees having received a variable remuneration award during the financial year.
 Number and total amount of guaranteed bonuses awarded during the financial year.
-Bank has disbursed 02(two) festival bonus among the employees amounting to taka 172,574,517 during the year 2015.
+Bank has disbursed 02(two) festival bonus among the employees amounting to taka 183,209,903 during the year 2016.
 Number and total amount of sign-on awards made during the financial year.
-INOT ANNICANIE Number and total amount of severance payments made during the financial year

-Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and Total amount of deferred remuneration paid out in the financial year.
-Not applicable
+Not applicable Number and total amount of severance payments made during the financial year None during the financial year Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
+Not applicable Total amount of deferred remuneration paid out in the financial year.
+Not applicable 17

-(1) Breakdown of amount of remuneration awards for the financial year to show: (j) Fixed and variable.
-BDT 283.41 crore (Fixed including annual merit pay) Deferred and non-deferred.
+Breakdown of amount of remuneration awards for the financial year to show: (j) Fixed and variable.
+BDT 294.70 crore (Fixed including annual merit pay) Deferred and non-deferred.
 Not applicable Different forms used (cash, shares and share linked instruments, other forms).
 Not applicable Quantitative information about employees' exposure to implicit and explicit adjustments of deferred remuneration and retained remuneration: Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
 Not applicable Total amount of reductions during the financial year due to ex post explicit adjustments.
-Total amount of reductions during the financial year due to ex post implicit adjustments.
+Not applicable Total amount of reductions during the financial year due to ex post implicit adjustments.
+Not applicable